 Having performed with Grammy-nominated artists across the United States, Mexico, Canada, and Europe, the flutist, singer, and occasional visual artist Justine Stephens has taken the world by storm.
-A New Yorker by birth and at heart, her art shares the ethos of the city, melding together disparate genres, cultures, and timbres to create uniquely human music.
+A New Yorker by birth and at heart, her art shares the ethos of the city that never sleeps, melding together disparate genres, cultures, and timbres to create uniquely human music.
 The concert hall, an open mic, a church cathedral—all are stages that Justine’s music has been known to frequent, with her online performances acknowledged by The New York Times.
-Joined together with a lengthy body of work in the visual and performing arts nonprofit sector, Justine seeks to broaden music’s reach and impact on its listeners.
+Joined with a lengthy body of work in the visual and performing arts nonprofit sector, Justine seeks to broaden music’s reach and impact on its listeners.

 As one who favors spontaneity in her life and music making, Justine’s current work aligns most closely with jazz and neo-soul, a journey that began upon their jazz debut feature in the 2011 short film Kuvuka Daraja, a work featured in both the International Black Women’s Film Festival in San Francisco and the Zanzibar International Film Festival.
 Her recent sets cover the music of soul greats, Black spirituals, and soaring improvisations over live looped beats.